anItalianGeek/network-chef/README.md

 ## Contact

-For any questions or feedback, please contact me at ognjenvasic70@gmail.com.
+For any questions or feedback, please contact me at ognjenvasic70@gmail.com if needed.

 ---

-Thank you for using the Network Subnetting Tool!
+Thank you for using the Network Subnetting and Supernetting Tool!